-To verify your email, click on Configure tab from your Dashboard and navigate to the Email Settings on the left-hand panel.
+To verify your email, click the Configure icon in the upper right-hand corner and navigate to the Email Settings on the left-hand panel.

 From the E-mail Verification page, enter your organization's email domain in the provided field.
-Your email domain is the part of your email address that appears after the '@' sign.
-In the example of "email@example.com", ghexample.com is the email domain.
+Your email domain is the part of your email address that appears after the @ sign.

 When you have finished, click Register.